lucky123485/postgreSQL/README.md

 4
 (1 row)
 ```
-## User defined function-A user-defined function (UDF) is like a custom operation or calculation that you create in a database to perform a specific task.
+## User defined function##-
+A user-defined function (UDF) is like a custom operation or calculation that you create in a database to perform a specific task.

-**Triggers:**Triggers in databases are like automatic actions that get executed (e.g. insert,update,delete) when certain events (e.g.,changes to a table) occur,helping to maintain data integrity or perform additional tasks.
+**Triggers**:Triggers in databases are like automatic actions that get executed (e.g. insert,update,delete) when certain events (e.g.,changes to a table) occur,helping to maintain data integrity or perform additional tasks.

-**Alias:** Alias is like a nickname or a short name that you give to a column or a table in a query.
+**Alias**: Alias is like a nickname or a short name that you give to a column or a table in a query.
 It helps make your query results more readable and provides a way to reference columns or tables with a different name.
 ```
 select max(salery) as max_salery from new_employee;
 ```
 **Output**-
 ```
-company=# select max(salery) as max\_salery from new\_employee;
+company=# select max(salery) as max_salery from new_employee;
  max_salery
 ------------
  59000
 (1 row)
 ```

-**Index:** index is a database object that improves the speed of data retrieval operations on a table.
+**Index**: index is a database object that improves the speed of data retrieval operations on a table.
 ```
 create index new_student on new_employee("name");
 ```
-**Array:**An array is a data structure that stores a collection of elements of the same type.It allows you to group related pieces of data together under a single name.
+**Array**:An array is a data structure that stores a collection of elements of the same type.It allows you to group related pieces of data together under a single name.
 ```
-create table worker(id int not null,name text,salery integer\[],work\_hours text\[]\[]);
+create table worker(id int not null,name text,salery integer[],work_hours text[][]);
 ```
 **1d array (value access)**
 ```